Harfenlabor/harfenlabor.com/exampleSite/content/research/the-barberini-harp-1982.md

 ![](/images/mara-image-bottom-harp.jpg)

-###### The lower part of the body, with the damaged sound hole, and the beginning of the column.
+###### The lower part of the body, with the damaged sound hole, the base and the beginning of the column.
 Barberini Harp, Museo Nazionale degli Strumenti Musicali, Roma, 1987.

 ***